wazuh/wazuh-documentation/source/user-manual/user-administration/single-sign-on/google.rst

 Wazuh indexer configuration
 ---------------------------

 Edit the Wazuh indexer security configuration files.
-It is recommended to back up these files before the configuration is carried out.
+We recommend that you back up these files before you carry out the configuration.

 #.
-Edit the ``/usr/share/wazuh-indexer/plugins/opensearch-security/securityconfig/config.yml`` file and change the following values:
+Edit the ``/etc/wazuh-indexer/opensearch-security/config.yml`` file and change the following values:

    - Set the ``order`` in ``basic_internal_auth_domain`` to ``0`` and the ``challenge`` flag to ``false``.